 Here’s a brief overview of how this came to be.
 An origin story, if you will:

 I’ve dabbled in being one step short of the British woman in a Knife Party track.
 After one particularly disastrous series of interactions, my attention turned from who to why — to how exactly obsession worked and how I could make it less… self-destructive.
 Since then, I’ve still been tearing apart my catastrophes, but in a different way.
 Instead of just obsessing over loss I’ve been looking for things I can take out of them: patterns, observations about interaction in a broader sense, and more recently bits of progress from where I started.
 My eventual goal is not just to repair myself, but to create something other outcasts and misanthropes can use to do the same.
+Who am I?
+No one important, but you can call me Spencer.

 To be clear, many (ok, most) of these chains of events are my doing, to varying extents.
 You should know up front: this may be my story, but I am not the hero.